RELATO/sources.ms4.io/README.md

 # kubernetes, microservices and things like that

-> Motivation: help devops to achieve daily basis results easier
+> Motivation: helping devops to achieve daily basis results easier

 ## Cheapest datacenters we have found